Breast Cancer Spreading to the Bones: 6 Symptoms and How To Treat Them | MyBCTeam

 2. Broken Bones

-If you suddenly feel a lot of pain and can’t move a particular area, you may have a broken bone or a fracture.
-Breaks happen when metastases weaken the nearby bone.
+If you suddenly feel intense pain and can’t move a particular part of your body, you may have a broken bone or a fracture (pathologic fracture).
+A pathologic fracture is a broken bone that occurs due to another disease or condition that has weakened the bone’s structure.
+Breaks happen not because of a significant trauma but because metastases weaken the nearby bone.
 Other symptoms of a broken bone include swelling, bruising, a bump, or tenderness when you touch the area.

 3. Leaking Urine

 Urinary incontinence occurs when you unintentionally leak some urine.
 For people with breast cancer, this may be a sign of spinal cord compression.
 Your spinal cord is a bundle of nerves that runs from your brain down your spine.
-If breast cancer spreads to your vertebrae (small circular bones in your spine), one vertebra may break and press against your spinal cord, leading to compression and various symptoms.
+If breast cancer spreads to your vertebrae (the bones of the spine), one vertebra may break and press against your spinal cord, leading to compression and various symptoms.

 4. Inability To Control Bowel Movements

 Another sign of breast cancer spreading to bones is bowel incontinence — loss of bowel control.
-This also occurs because of spinal cord compression.
+Bowel incontinence can also occur because of spinal cord compression.
 This symptom may cause stool to come out when you don’t want it to.
-It can also indicate spinal cord compression due to bone metastasis.
+It can also indicate spinal cord compression caused by bone metastasis.
 On the other hand, spinal cord compression may also make it more difficult to go to the bathroom.

 5. Other Symptoms of Spinal Cord Compression

-Spinal cord compression can also lead to other issues, including neck pain or stiffness, back pain, nerve pain in your buttocks or legs, limping, an inability to have sex, or numbness and weakness in a certain part of your body, such as your hand, leg, or abdomen.
+About 95 percent of people with spinal cord compression report having pain in their neck or back.
+Spinal cord compression can also lead to other issues, including nerve pain in your buttocks or legs, limping, an inability to have sex, or numbness and weakness in a certain part of your body, such as your hand, leg, or abdomen.

 Spinal cord compression needs to be treated right away.
-It can worsen quickly, which can lead to paralysis.
-Contact your doctor or go to the emergency department if you have breast cancer and think you are having signs of spinal cord compression.
+It can worsen quickly and may lead to paralysis.
+Contact your doctor or go to the emergency department if you have breast cancer and think you may be having signs of spinal cord compression.

 6. High Calcium Levels

-High levels of calcium in the blood can lead to additional symptoms, such as:
+High levels of calcium in the blood, known as hypercalcemia, can lead to additional symptoms, such as:

 • An upset stomach, nausea, or vomiting